-Sea turtles are facing a massive poaching problem.
-Already having to deal with the early consequences of global warming, most sea turtle species are hunted for their meat, their shells, and the eggs – especially the eggs –.
-These last are considered an aphrodisiac and a delicacy in some regions.
-In fact, Poachers destroy more than 90% of sea turtle nests on many Central American beaches because the eggs are in high demand.
-Fortunately, a wildlife conservation group on the South Coast is fighting illegal poaching of sea turtle eggs through a solution that integrates 3D printing and GSM-GPS Tracking technologies.
-Keep reading this article to find out how the InvestEGGator helps lead conservation groups to the poachers directly thanks to a rather clever idea, Ninjaflex filament, the LulzBot Mini 3D printer, and some pretty basic technology.
+Sea turtles are facing a massive poaching problem. why decoy turtle eggs?
+Already having to deal with the early consequences of global warming, most sea turtle species are hunted for their meat, their shells, and the eggs—especially the eggs –.
+These last are considered aphrodisiacs and delicacies in some regions.
+In fact, poachers destroy more than 90% of sea turtle nests on many Central American beaches because the eggs are in high demand.
+Fortunately, a wildlife conservation group on the South Coast is fighting illegal poaching of sea turtle eggs through a solution that integrates 3D printing and GSM-GPS tracking technologies.
+Keep reading this article to discover how the InvestEGGator helps lead conservation groups directly to the poachers, thanks to a rather clever idea, Ninjaflex filament, the LulzBot Mini 3D printer, and some pretty basic technology.

-What is the InvestEGGator and how it works?
+What is the InvestEGGator and how does it work?

 Using NinjaFlex filament and the LulzBot Mini 3D printer to create the InvestEGGator